-In addition, the Organization for Economic Co-operation and Development, or the OECD, released its Base Erosion and Profit Shifting project final report on October 5, 2015.
+In addition, the Organization for Economic Cooperation and Development, or the OECD, released its Base Erosion and Profit Shifting project final report on October 5, 2015.
 This report provides the basis for international standards for corporate taxation that are designed to prevent, among other things, the artificial shifting of income to tax havens and low-tax jurisdictions, the erosion of the tax base through interest deductions on intercompany debt and the artificial avoidance of permanent establishments (i.e., tax nexus with a jurisdiction).
 Legislation to adopt these standards has been enacted or is currently under consideration in a number of jurisdictions.
 On June 7, 2017, several countries, including many countries that we operate and have subsidiaries in, participated in the signing ceremony adopting the OECD's Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting, commonly referred to as the MLI.
 The MLI came into effect on July 1, 2018.
 In January 2019, Ireland deposited the instrument of ratification of Ireland's MLI choices with the OECD.
 Ireland's MLI came into force on May 1, 2019, however the provisions in respect of withholding taxes and other taxes levied by Ireland did not come into effect for us until January 1, 2020 (with application also depending on whether the MLI has been ratified in other jurisdictions whose tax treaties with Ireland are affected).
 The MLI may modify affected tax treaties making it more difficult for us to obtain advantageous tax-treaty benefits.
-The number of affected tax treaties could eventually be in the thousands.
-As a result, our income may be taxed in jurisdictions where it is not currently taxed and at higher rates of tax than it is currently taxed, which may increase our effective tax rate.
+The number of affected tax treaties making it more difficult for us to obtain advantageous tax-treaty benefits.
+The number of affected tax treaties of tax than it is currently taxed, which may increase our effective tax rate.